 As Microsoft advances with marketing automation, we compare Dynamics 365 Marketing vs HubSpot and which is right for your organisation.

 Many marketing automation platforms now look to offer CRM functionality to counter the weakness of the integrations and to keep users within a single platform.
-Microsoft has invested heavily in Dynamics 365 Marketing to the point that it can now conceivably compete with leading automation platforms.
+Microsoft has invested heavily in its marketing automation solution, to the point that it can now conceivably compete with leading automation platforms.
 So if an organisation were to assess Dynamics 365 Marketing vs HubSpot for its marketing requirements now, how would they decide the best route?

 For many years, if an organisation wanted a CRM system it would turn to a solution, such as Microsoft Dynamics.
 If it needed marketing automation it would look to another solution, such as HubSpot.
 While this worked well for each platform in isolation, it was rarely a perfect approach when it came to getting the two systems to work together.